jimdis/1dv610-L3/docs/TestCases5-7.md

 ### Output:

 - Feedback: "Your message was submitted!" is shown.
-- The message appears at the bottom of the Message Board with Admin as username and message and message.
+- The message appears at the top of the Message Board with "Admin" as Author, "message" as Message and the correct date as Date.
 - A form for posting a message is shown.

 ## Test case 6.1: View list of user's messages